-Matthew 25:14-30 What does “living a good life” mean to you?
+Matt 25:14-30 What does “living a good life” mean to you?
 Is a “good life” measured by success, wealth, or status?
 In the kingdom of God, a “good life” is one that matters for God, one with eternal significance.
 This coming Sunday, let’s explore together how to diligently live our lives to yield a good “return on investment” for God’s kingdom; our text will be on the Parable of the Talents in Matthew 25.

-Matthew 20 “It’s not fair!” the child whines… This seems to be an instinctive response when a child is asked to share a toy, or to eat vegetables, or to do anything he doesn’t want to do… “It’s so not fair!”
+Matt 20 “It’s not fair!” the child whines… This seems to be an instinctive response when a child is asked to share a toy, or to eat vegetables, or to do anything he doesn’t want to do… “It’s so not fair!”
 This tendency to exclaim “It’s not fair!” extends to adults, too, though we may hide it better or may be more eloquent in expressing our dissatisfaction.
 We tend to assess what we have or deserve, compare ourselves to others, and when the balance is not in our favor, we exclaim, “It’s not fair!”
 Sometimes we even blame God for allowing a perceived inequity in our lives.
 Jesus addresses this tendency in his parable “The Workers in the Vineyard.”
 He compels us to confront our own attitude in view of God’s generosity and teaches us an uncomfortable lesson.
 This Sunday we will study this parable in Matthew 20 as the first parable in our summer series Overflowing Extravagance: Studies in the Parables of Jesus.